 Settings -> Writing WordPress menu.
 Scroll down to

 Since 3 years is eons in internet time, I decided to re-look at the issue and add some carefully chosen services.
 For example, I have observed that Bing is much slower at discovering and indexing content than Google, so I added that service as well as Yandex (note you could alternatively submit a XML sitemap to Bing instead).
 I added Google Blog Search for other English speaking companies, and a few other well known services.
-Here’s my new list:
+Here’s my new list (technorati has been removed for 2018):

 Got any additional services I should add?